talhajeddawi/SP21-BSE-040-LAB-Terminal/readme.md

 9. The logic to borrow the book.
 10. The logic to return the book.
 11. All of the tests were verified using POSTMAN.
+12. The management of books copies.
+13. Logic to borrow books according to membership (Standard and Premium).

 # Library Management System API